dragnu5/Super-Steam-Grids/README.md

 # Super-Steam-Grids

 Super Steam Grids is a pack of grid files for Steam or any other use.It is released to the public; aka *OPEN SOURCE*.
-It will be under the CC-BY-4.0 Creative Common Attribution 4.0 International License (the same one Google uses for their system icons).
+It will be under the CC-BY-4.0 Creative Common Attribution 4.0 International License.

-This includes the PDN files, along with all the appropiate .PNG files that make up the files.
+This includes the PDN files, along with all the appropiate .JPG files that make up the images.

 #License